KatherineMcConnell/mod_1_lesson_cfus/intro_to_testing.md

   * The initial describe block has the class name. ie: describe Student do.

   * The tests inside this first block can test the instance of is initialized and attributes of the class.

+  * describe blocks are describe the functionality of a group of tests ie 'describe instance methods' with a bunch of method tests under it.

+  * typically you'll only see 2-3 describe blocks in a spec file

+  * rspec -f d command will show all of the describe & it block text created.

 #### What is the syntax for a rspec spec?